SanyueHan/Degree-Project/report/final_thesis.md

 If we look into the working process of interpreters or compilers in detail, we could find that they operate as a sequence of stages, each of which transform one representation of the original program into another.
-A typical decomposition is shown in Figure 3.
+A typical decomposition is shown in Figure 4.

 ![stages of compiler](images/work_division_1.png)

 In this flow chart here are seven steps in total.
-The three steps above, namely lexical analysis, syntax analysis, and semantic analysis, are usually regarded as the front end, which is responsible for analyse the source program by breaking it up into constituent pieces, create an **abstract syntax tree** to represent it, and report the problem properly when bugs are detected.
+The three steps above, namely lexical analysis, syntax analysis, and semantic analysis, are usually regarded as the front end, which is responsible for analyse the source program by breaking it up into constituent pieces, create an abstract syntax tree to represent it, and report the problem properly when bugs are detected.
 To develop an interpreter we only need to implement these three parts.
 The four steps below, namely intermediate code generation, intermediate code generation, machine code generation, and machine code optimization, are usually regarded as the back end, which is responsible for synthesis the target program, using the information provided by the front end.